Real Estate Investing

 LXP Industrial Trust (LXP) | Smaller cap | 5.7% | Value-oriented acquisition approach | Risk-tolerant investors |

-STAG focuses on single-tenant properties and offers an attractive 4.2% dividend yield.
+STAG focuses on single-tenant properties and offers an attractive dividend yield of 4.2%.
 It's a great option for income-focused investors.

 Step 3: Individual REITs vs. REIT ETFs